Tasers Implicated In Far More Deaths Than We Previously Thought

 Are the 1,005 reported deaths the result of all documented electrical weapon deployments, or just

+But it should have been obvious already that there is a problem.
+There have been plenty of incidents where police killed someone unnecessarily.
+Enough incidents to strongly suggest there is a real problem with police themselves.

+While Americans in general have a total disdain towards the lives of their fellow human beings, police should be held to a higher moral standard.

-As someone with a mild heart condition (Score:2)
+As someone with a mild heart condition (Score:3)

 "Cause or contributing factor" (Score:2)